 - The CMUH- San Francisco Fellow will complete a scholarly project in Community Health.
 They have protected time to meet and collaborate on a project.
 Options include: a Quality Improvement project at the clinic site, medical education, health policy, or Kaiser Permanente research.

 - The fellow can also assist with local health fairs, and other community events or health advocacy.

 - Fellows meet regularly with other Community Medicine fellows in the region for didactic learning.

-- The Fellow will contribute to teaching the IM residents and medical students from Kaiser San Francisco, as well as take on a teaching role in the community clinic site.
+- The Fellows will contribute to teaching the residents and medical students from Kaiser San Francisco, as well as take on a teaching role in the community clinic site.